efflore/ui-element/README.md

 <script type="module" src="index.js"></script>
 ```

-Important: Make sure you either bundle JavaScript on the server side or reference the same external module script for `UIElement` from the client side!
+⚠️ **Caution**: Make sure you either bundle JavaScript on the server side or reference the same external module script for `UIElement` from the client side!
 Inter-component reactivity won't work because if `UIElement` is a different instance in multiple modules.

 So, for example, for server side: